learn-co-curriculum/react-phase-2-project-requirements/README.md

 ## Requirements

-You've been through quite a few Project Modes by now and should have some idea how to think about scoping a project, what you can accomplish in a the designated time, and what is expected of you in terms of meeting complexity requirements.
+You've been through quite a few Project Modes by now and should have some idea how to think about scoping a project, what you can accomplish in the designated time, and what is expected of you in terms of meeting complexity requirements.

 The guidelines here are minimal but be sure that you:

 1. Use a _Rails API backend_ with a separate _React frontend_ that are created in two different Github repositories.
 2. Have at least three resources on the backend and your application must have full CRUD actions for at least one resource.
-3. Must have atleast two different *client-side routes* (i.e. use react-router).
+3. Must have at least two different *client-side routes* (i.e. use react-router).
 Ex: even if your whole app is mostly a single page app, have the form to signup be found at `/signup`
 3. **Optional:** Your application can have authentication/authorization.
 You are welcome to use an auth template as discussed in class.

 It is highly suggested that any calls to 3rd party APIs are made _through your backend_.

 Example: A user clicks a button that says 'Get Gifs'
 * React makes a request to Rails
-* Rails makes a request to the Giphy Api
+* Rails makes a request to the Giphy API
 * Rails receives the response from Giphy and sends to React
 * React receives the response from Rails and you do something with it on the client